gruvector/inventory-sys/README.md

 ## What is this repository for? ##

-* This repository is for an  open source web based  inventory system.
-  This inventory system can be used for entities/institutions which have multiple sites but need a centralized system for monitoring inventory across all sites.
+* This repository is for an  open source web based  inventory system This inventory system can be used for entities/institutions which have multiple sites but need a centralized system for monitoring inventory across all sites.
 * It can be used for performing sales,receivables,invoicing and also reversal(cancellation) of transasctions for the various inventory items